Greetings and Welcome to Qatar!

 Dogs will need their rabeis vaccination and their Distemper Parvo Lepto Series (DA2PPL), given more than 30 days, and less than 365 days before travel.
 We would also recommend Bordetella (Kennel Cough) Vaccinations for your dog’s safety.

-All pets entering Qatar must be a minimum of 4 months of age.
+All pets entering Qatar must be a minimum of 7 months of age.
 The earliest a rabies vaccination can be given for pets worldwide, is at 3 months of age.
-Therefore, once they have this vaccination, they must wait in their home country a further 30 days or more before travel.
+Therefore, one they have this vaccination, they ust wait in their home country a further 30 days or more before the rabies serology test (RNATT) can be performed.

-Provided you and your pet meet all requirements there is no standard quarantine in Qatar.
-For Customs Clearance please ensure the original import permit, vaccination documentation/pet passport, and government health certificate obtained from your departure country all be in order for the Qatar Customs Officials.
+Provided you and your pet meet all requirements, there is no standard quarantine in Qatar.
+For Customs Clearancee please ensure the import permit, original vaccination documentation/pet passport, rabies serology and original government health certificate from your country of departure, all be in order for Qatar Customs Officials.

 In order to leave many countries a Veterinary and Government Veterinary Health Certificate may be required.
 It is your responsibility to verify with your veterinarian in your home county, and your countries government officials to determine what your pet requires to leave.
 As noted above we can recommend an IPATA pet relocator in your country as well, and they can further verify the current requirements with you.